Mastering Marketing Localization: Challenges & Best Practices

 What is Marketing Localization?

 In simple words, localization is the process of transforming the pre-existing content in a way that is more relatable to foreign audiences; for instance, by translating the content to their native language and making changes to the illustrations and designs.
-The purpose of localization is to offer a more optimized experience to local audiences considering their interests, taste, and cultural intricacies.
+The purpose of localization is to offer a more optimized experience to local audiences considering their interests, tastes, and cultural intricacies.

 Most people think localization is the same thing as translation, which is not right.
-The translation is the part of localization, but there is certainly more to localization.
+The translation is part of localization, but there is certainly more to localization.
 Marketing localization is not just limited to text, but it also caters to all aspects of content, be it images, design, buttons, CTA, or multimedia.
 Minor modifications to the content can optimize the user experience to another level and also enhance the credibility of your brand in foreign markets.

 For example, in some countries, it is common for people to have just one legal name, they don’t have any second name.
-In this scenario, suppose your signup form required to enter both first name and last name can offend the user, as you are asking for something that doesn’t exist for them.
+In this scenario, suppose your signup form requires you to enter both first name and last name can offend the user, as you are asking for something that doesn’t exist for them.
 These are little things you have to be careful about, and for this, you might need a localization expert.

 When it comes to marketing localization, you have to be extra careful because marketing content is directly selling your product to the customers.
 Having done it right can literally skyrocket your product sales in foreign markets.